nmke-de/share/README.md

 ### Dependencies

 NodeJS should be installed in order for share to work.
 On MacOSX Big Sur or higher, [this](https://www.python.org/downloads/mac-osx/) version of Python needs also be installed.
+If you want to use `take`, you will have to make sure that `wget` is installed as well.